Crimson-Witnesses/socials/public/guides/ti-2025/ti-2025-survival-guide.md

 The Hamburg Pride parade kicks off here each year, and the neighborhood remains the most vibrant LGBTQ quarter in town, centered around the hundreds of buzzing bars and cafés along the Lange Reihe.
 St Georg is also a thriving multi-ethnic community with many Turkish, Indian, Iranian, and Afghan eateries and minimarkets along the Steindamm and around Hansaplatz Square.

 > [!Tip]
->
 > If it can be avoided, it is advised not to stay here at all possible.
 The area is known as being unpleasant, and from reviews of those who have lived in this locality, it is reported that the area can become very unpleasant and unsafe at night, especially for those traveling alone, in pairs, or in small groups.
 Having said that, for those with a smaller budget, there are some great options here at a very, very reasonable price!
 This area will almost certainly offer the cheapest rates on accommodation!

 ### St Paulis

 Say hello to one of Europe's largest party districts!.
 The best pubs and clubs are here!
-The lively Reeperbahn sits in the middle, while surrounding it lies a swathe of fast food joints, nightlife, live music bars, and places to hang out.
+The lively Reeperbahn sits in the pos2dle, while surrounding it lies a swathe of fast food joints, nightlife, live music bars, and places to hang out.
 It’s loud, proud, and many a tourist head here for a good time! .

 Head a bit further out, and you'll uncover a network of affordable bars down narrow alleys, including Große Freiheit, where the Beatles famously found their feet!

 > [!Tip]
->
 > This is a great place to stay for those wanting to be where there is plenty to do during the day and night while staying in Hamburg for the event.
 Staying here also offers a great central location with easy access to the rest of the city and easy links to public transport.
 This is a great place to stay for those coming in groups or looking for more to do at night after the event ends.
 Many of the more attractive accommodation options will go early here due to its popularity amongst tourists, so book early!

 ### Hafencity